terraform-ibm-modules/terraform-ibm-ocp-terraform-enterprise/README.md

 ## Overview

 This repository provides a top-level Terraform module for deploying and managing HashiCorp Terraform Enterprise (TFE) on IBM Cloud Red Hat OpenShift clusters.
-The module automates the setup of namespaces, secrets, Helm releases, OpenShift routes, and supporting resources required for a production-grade TFE installation.
+The module automates the setup of namespaces, secrets, Helm releases, OpenShift routes, and supporting resources required for a TFE installation.

-**Status:** This module is working but still incubating (alpha version).
-Interfaces and behaviors may change.
+**Status:** This module deploys a functional TFE infrastructure on IBM Cloud.
+However, it does not yet implement all production-ready requirements such as network isolation, security hardening, and compliance controls.
+The module interfaces and behaviors may change as these capabilities are added.
 Early adopters are encouraged to try it and provide feedback.

 ## Required access policies